Top 10 Business Intelligence software

 2018.
 Tableau gets a new data preparation tool

-Data analytics platform Tableau launched a new data preparation tool.
-The general idea here is to give users a visual way to shape and clean their data, something that’s especially important as businesses now often pull in data from a variety of sources.
-Tableau Prep can automate some of this, but the most important aspect of the service is that it gives users a visual interface for creating these kind of workflows.
-Prep includes support for all the standard Tableau data connectors and lets users perform calculations, too.
-Also the company added server plan for businesses that want to deploy the service on-premises or on a cloud platform, and a fully hosted online plan.
-Prices for these range from $35 to $70 per user and month.
+Data analytics platform Tableau has introduced a new data preparation tool.
+The primary objective is to provide users with a visual means to shape and cleanse their data, which is particularly crucial as businesses increasingly gather data from diverse sources.
+While Tableau Prep offers automation capabilities, its most significant feature is the visual interface it affords users to create such workflows.
+Prep supports all standard Tableau data connectors and enables users to perform calculations as well.
+Additionally, the company has introduced a server plan for businesses seeking on-premises or cloud-based deployment, along with a fully hosted online plan.
+Pricing for these options ranges from $35 to $70 per user per month.

 2018.
 MariaDB acquires big data analytics company MammothDB